Younghoe Koo

-Koo played college football for the Georgia Southern Eagles.
-He signed with the Los Angeles Chargers as an undrafted free agent in 2017, but was released a month into season after missing consecutive game-ending kicks.
-Following a year away from football, Koo played for the Atlanta Legends of the Alliance of American Football (AAF), where he converted all of his field goal attempts until the AAF suspended operations.
-His success led to his return to the NFL the same year with the Falcons.
-Koo is known for his ability to successfully execute onside kicks, and Koo has the second-highest Field Goal percentage.
+Koo played four seasons of college football for the Georgia Southern Eagles and was named a finalist for the Lou Groza Award in 2016.
+He began his professional career with the Los Angeles Chargers in 2017, but was released four weeks into the season after missing consecutive game-ending kicks.
+Following a year away from football, Koo played for the Atlanta Legends of the Alliance of American Football (AAF), scoring the first points in league history and converting all of his kicks until the AAF indefinitely suspended operations.
+Koo returned to the NFL with the Falcons the same year.
+In 2020, Koo was named to the Pro Bowl after leading the league in scoring.

 Early life

-Koo was born in Seoul, South Korea, on August 3, 1994.
-He played soccer growing up and won a regional kicking competition.
-He attended sixth grade in the United States after moving to New Jersey to live with his mother, who had gone to the country two years earlier to become a nurse while Koo's father remained in Seoul as a university professor.
+Koo was born on August 3, 1994, in Seoul, South Korea.
+He played soccer growing up and won a regional kicking competition in South Korea.
+He moved to the United States when he was 12 years old to live with his mother, who had gone to New Jersey two years earlier to work as a nurse while Koo's father remained in Seoul as a professor at Induk University.

 Koo played on the football team for Ridgewood High School in Ridgewood, New Jersey.
 He was named team MVP his senior season, contributing on both special teams and defense, where he tallied six interceptions.